 BE STILL AND KNOW THAT I AM GOD.

-Wellspring is a Catholic spirituality center that offers spiritual growth opportunities such as classes and retreats and promotes contemplative spirituality.
+Wellspring is a Catholic spirituality center, located in Whitehouse, Texas, that offers spiritual growth opportunities such as classes and retreats and promotes contemplative spirituality.
 The center is owned and operated by The Missionaries of St. Francis de Sales and operates on a basic vision that all of God’s people are called to holiness and that it is possible for all to live a contemplative life style while being active in ministry.

 The Mother of Compassion Shrine

 Today we celebrate the First Sunday of Lent.
 We began our Lenten Journey with a cross traced in ashes on our foreheads.
 We listen to the call for repentance, for a change of mind and heart.
 It is call for the conversion and transformation our life in Christ.
 We heard the priest or the minister saying, “Repent and believe in the Gospel,” as he traced the cross in ashes on our foreheads and we began our journey to conversion and transformation in Christ.

 Seeds of fire are in the ashes.
 In the ancient world where matchboxes, matchbooks, lighters and other sources of fire were not available, people kept the source of fire hidden deep in the ashes.
 Late in the evening, after cooking and all other activities, where fire was needed, were finished, our ancient wise men and women buried the ember in ashes.
 Whenever fire was needed, they would move the ashes and blow on the ember and there was fire.
 This is a beautiful image for our reflection and prayer as we begin the season of Lent.
 Seeds of our Easter fire are in the Ashes of Ash Wednesday!